 Glezman later went to work at Montessori Academy of Edison Lakes, which is located a few miles east of South Bend in Mishawaka.
 He taught humanities and drama to junior high students.
 He resigned on January 5, 2019, in order to be there for his husband on the campaign trail.

-But Glezman has continued teaching drama since his husband launched the campaign.
-Glezman is the Director of Curriculum at the South Bend Civic Theatre.
+But Glezman continued teaching drama part-time after Buttigieg launched the campaign.
+Glezman served as the Director of Curriculum at the South Bend Civic Theatre.
 He shared pictures from the theater on May 15, 2019, writing on Twitter, “I got back to work at the South Bend Civic Theatre yesterday, and by work, I mean play.
 We spent some time as a community discussing the importance of theater and the necessary push for arts inclusive education.
-We also just had a lot of fun playing ‘escape from planet lava.’
+We also just had a lot of fun playing ‘escape from planet lava.'”